smarie/python-autoclass/docs/index.md

 `autoclass` provides tools to automatically generate classes code, such as **constructor body** or **properties getters/setters**, along with optional support of **validation contracts**.
 It also provides extra goodies such as **a dict view on top of objects** (the opposite of munch), and more.

 The objective of this library is to reduce the amount of redundancy by automatically generating parts of the code from the information already available somewhere else (typically, in the constructor signature).

 The intent is similar to [attrs](https://github.com/python-attrs/attrs): remove boilerplate.
+However as opposed to `attrs`, this library does not change anything in your coding habits: you still create a `__init__` constructor. `autoclass` simply generates most of the code that you would have written manually.
+For this reason, it is very compliant with other libraries out there - such as type checking or validation libraries.

 ## Installing